-2.1.3 Results of receiving water monitoring
+2.1.3 Results of receiving environment monitoring

-During the monitoring period samples were collected on one occasion from two sites in the Mangaotuku Stream, as shown in Table 3 and Figure 3.
-The results are shown in Table 4.
+During the monitoring period samples were collected on one occasion from two sites in the Mangaotuku Stream, as shown in Table 3 and Figure 2.
+The results are presented in Table 4.